UK Radio: A Brief History - Part 3

 The IRN news service would be funded by the other ILR stations paying subscriptions based on their audience size, turnover and profits, and played an important role in radio journalism and certainly forced BBC radio to rethink methods of radio news gathering, technology and presentation styles.

-[It is interesting to note that these two temporary channels are now used by current radio stations in the capital, BBC Radio Four uses 417m (720 kHz), originally from Lots Road, but more recently from Crystal Palace once the Lots Road power station was decommissioned.
-Community station Spectrum uses 539m (558 kHz) also from Crystal palace and can often be heard easily on a normal transistor radio as far away as Birmingham - Capital Radio possibly enjoyed similar reception in those early days!
+It is interesting to note that these two temporary channels are now used by current radio stations in the capital; BBC Radio Four uses 417m (720 kHz), originally from Lots Road, but more recently from Crystal Palace once the Lots Road power station was decommissioned.
+Community station Spectrum Radio uses 539m (558 kHz) also from Crystal Palace and can often be heard easily on a normal transistor radio as far away as Birmingham - Capital Radio possibly enjoyed similar reception in those early days!
 The Lots Road power station has since been demolished.

 The maps above show the individual coverage areas of ILR Birmingham and ILR Wolverhampton.
 The single BBC local radio station, Radio Birmingham, covered a much wider from a more powerful transmitter area encompassing Birmingham, Wolverhampton and Coventry.
 Beacon and BRMB were quite lucky in ILR terms in that they had reasonably powerful transmitters of 1 and 2 kilowatt respectively.
 Other smaller stations had to battle with much lower powers, just as the early BBC local stations had done.